 Ped = gravimetric energy density (Wh/kg);

-W = energy capacity of the cell at room temperature (Wh) when discharged underspecified conditions;
+W = energy capacity of the cell at room temperature (Wh) when discharged underspecified conditions, determined in accordance with Clause 7.2.;

-m = mass of the cell (kg).
+m = mass of the cell (kg), determined in accordance with clause 7.1.

-Process b) and c) shall be repeated five times.
+7.4 Process 7.2 and 7.3 shall be repeated five times.
 The final result shall be calculated by taking average of best three readings.

+Note: Discharge as per Clause 4.5 is envisaged while calculating Energy density for the first time only, and need not required in subsequent 4 iterations.

 8 TEST METHOD FOR CYCLE LIFE MEASUREMENT